MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-insights.md

 ms.collection:
 - Ent_O365
 - Strat_O365_Enterprise
-description: "Office 365 network performance insights"
+description: "Office 365 network performance insights (preview)"
 ---

-# Office 365 network performance insights
+# Office 365 network performance insights (preview)

 The Microsoft 365 Admin Center network performance pages show Office 365 network insights which can help in designing network perimeters for your office locations.
 There are five specific network insights that may be shown for each office location.